cyberkrunk/resourcesforjazzguitar/src/articles/three-octave-bebop/three-octave-bebop.md

 *Notes*

-[^1]:While it's true that Barry Harris disliked the term bebop scale, it is used commonly enough that it's worth keeping, especially for this usage with a single added note.
+[^1]:While it’s true that Barry Harris disliked the term bebop scale, it is used commonly enough that it’s worth keeping, especially for this usage with a single added note.
 I also note in my article on [generated collections](/generated-collections) that the bebop scale is a superset of the diatonic collection, using the same generator.
 [^2]:We could say that it is an octatonic scale but that term is strongly connected to the diminished scale.